-Neonatal Mortality by Cause: New Zealand vs. Hutt Valley DHB
+Neonatal Mortality by Cause: New Zealand vs. Southland

 In New Zealand during 2001-2005, the most frequent causes of neonatal mortality were congenital anomalies and extreme prematurity, which together accounted for 49.9% of neonatal deaths.
 A significant minority however, also died from intrauterine / birth asphyxia.
-Similarly in Hutt Valley DHB during this period, extreme prematurity and congenital anomalies were the leading causes of neonatal mortality (Table 15).
+Similarly in Southland during this period, congenital anomalies were the leading cause of neonatal mortality (Table 15).

-Post-Neonatal Mortality by Cause: New Zealand vs. Hutt Valley DHB
+Post-Neonatal Mortality by Cause: New Zealand vs. Southland

 In New Zealand during 2001-2005, the single most frequent cause of post-neonatal mortality was SIDS.
 Additional deaths attributed to suffocation / strangulation in bed and unspecified causes meant that SUDI accounted for 43.5% of mortality during this period.
 Congenital anomalies however, also made a significant contribution.
-In Hutt Valley DHB the pattern was similar, with SUDI being the leading cause of post-neonatal mortality (Table 16).
+In Southland the pattern was similar, with SUDI related diagnoses being the leading cause of post-neonatal mortality (Table 16).